 It’s true that many doctors today, including Manhattan GI doctors, discourage their patients from drinking excessive amounts of coffee.
 Is it because of the caffeine?
 Is decaffeinated coffee healthier?
-Can that daily cup of coffee (or two or three) really affect your digestion?
+Can that daily cup of coffee (or two or three) affect your digestion?

 The Proven Effects of Coffee

 Coffee, whether it’s caffeinated or decaffeinated, does impact your body.
 Some of the effects are subtle; others are not so subtle:

 - Because of coffee’s acidity, it can adversely affect the lining of your stomach and intestines.
 If you drink a lot of coffee over an extended period, it may worsen some existing conditions that you may already have.
-It can worsen the symptoms often associated with gastritis and reflux.
+It can exacerbate the symptoms often associated with gastritis and reflux.

 Coffee’s Anecdotal Impact

-- The caffeine in coffee also is said to trigger insomnia, anxiety, and even an irregular heartbeat.
-This can lead to symptoms which affect the body as a whole and not just the GI tract.
+- The caffeine in coffee also triggers insomnia, anxiety, and even an irregular heartbeat, leading to symptoms that affect the body as a whole and not just the GI tract.

 How to Limit The Effects of Caffeine

 If it’s the caffeine that is affecting you, switching to a decaffeinated drink will certainly help.
 Remember, though, that decaffeinated coffee isn’t a cure-all.
 As mentioned above, it might make some digestive problems worse.

-Caffeine does increase the stomach acidity in some people, which often leads to heartburn.
+Caffeine does increase stomach acidity in some people, which often leads to heartburn.
 If decaf coffee doesn’t stop your symptoms, limit your coffee consumption to one cup a day.

-Finally, if you suffer from GI problems like Crohn’s disease, Irritable Bowel Syndrome (IBS), or ulcerative colitis (UC), you may not want to drink coffees it could exacerbate some of your symptoms.
+Finally, suppose you suffer from GI problems like Crohn’s disease, Irritable Bowel Syndrome (IBS), or ulcerative colitis (UC), In that case, you may not want to drink coffee as it could exacerbate some of your symptoms.
 When in doubt, see your doctor!